-a.
-Adapted screenplay.

-b.
-Original screenplay.

-- 4. The following Governors Awards shall be given at such times as in the judgment of the Board of Governors there are deserving recipients, but are not necessarily given each year: - IRVING G. THALBERG MEMORIAL AWARD (Statuette).
+- a.
+Adapted screenplay. - b.
+Original screenplay. - May not be given every year.
+See special rules for this category for conditions of presentation. - See special rules for this category for conditions of presentation for animated feature films. - 4.
+The following Governors Awards shall be given at such times as in the judgment of the Board of Governors there are deserving recipients, but are not necessarily given each year: - a.
+IRVING G. THALBERG MEMORIAL AWARD (Thalberg Head).
 This award shall be given to a creative producer whose body of work reflects a consistently high quality of motion picture production.
-(See Rule Twenty-four.) - b.
+(See Rule Twenty-five.) - b.
 JEAN HERSHOLT HUMANITARIAN AWARD (Statuette).
-This award shall be given to an individual in the motion picture arts and sciences whose humanitarian efforts have brought credit to the industry by promoting human welfare and contributing to rectifying inequities.
-(See Rule Twenty-four.) - c.
+This award shall be given to an individual in the motion picture arts and sciences whose humanitarian efforts have brought credit to the industry.
+(See Rule Twenty-five.) - c.
 THE HONORARY AWARD (Statuette).
-This award shall be given to honor extraordinary distinction in lifetime achievement, exceptional contributions to the state of motion picture arts and sciences in any discipline, or for outstanding service to the Academy.
-(See Rule Twentyfour.) - 5.
+This award shall be given to honor extraordinary distinction in lifetime achievement, exceptional contributions to the state of motion picture arts and sciences, or for outstanding service to the Academy.
+(See Rule Twenty-five.) - 5.
 The following Special Awards may be given at such times as in the judgment of the Board of Governors there are deserving recipients, but are not necessarily given each year: - a.
 SPECIAL ACHIEVEMENT AWARD (Statuette).
-(See Rule Twenty-five.) - b.
+(See Rule Twenty-six.) - b.
 SCIENTIFIC AND TECHNICAL AWARDS.
-(See Rule Twenty-six.) - SCIENTIFIC AND TECHNICAL LIFE ACHIEVEMENT AWARD (Statuette).
+(See Rule Twenty-one.) - c.
+GORDON E. SAWYER AWARD (Statuette).
 (See Rule Twenty-seven.) - d.
-SCIENTIFIC AND TECHNICAL SERVICE AWARD (Plaque).
+JOHN A. BONNER AWARD (Medallion).
 (See Rule Twenty-seven.) - e.
-AWARD OF COMMENDATION (Plaque).
+AWARD OF COMMENDATION (Special Plaque).
 (See Rule Twenty-seven.) - f.
 OTHER SPECIAL AWARDS shall be given at such times as in the judgment of the Board of Governors there is a deserving recipient, but not necessarily each year.
 They shall be in such form as the Board of Governors may decide.